AcrossTheCloud/TBA21-helpers/README.md

 * Transcode video to different video formats for AWS CloudFront streaming by copying to another s3 bucket to trigger [step function](https://github.com/AcrossTheCloud/video-on-demand-on-aws) for using Elastic Transcoder in a fault tolerant way.
 * Transcode video and audio to Amazon Alexa ready audio files.
 * Use AWS Rekognition to put image tags in AWS DynamoDB.
-* Store file hashes.
+* Store file hashes, and (for image files) image hashes, which can aid in duplicate detection.
-* Store image hashes for image files.
+* Extract [Exif image metadata](https://en.wikipedia.org/wiki/Exif) such as focal length, exposure, geolocation, etc. from image files and store in AWS DynamoDB.
 * RAW image conversion to JPG.

 ## Step diagram